How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

 Be Wary of Thin Glass or Fragile Containers

 If a candle jar is made of thin glass or another fragile material, a water bath will be the safest option to remove wax.
-Both overheating or freezing could shatter fragile containers.
+Both overheating and freezing could shatter fragile containers.

 Related To: Safe Containers for Candle Making